-Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is key.
+Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

-The compressor needs oil to work properly.
-If your air conditioner isn’t level, its oil could be distributed unequally.
+The compressor needs oil to run properly.
+If your air conditioner isn’t level, its oil could be distributed unevenly.

-This can create:
+This can cause:

 • Compressor damage due to grinding parts.